Programming and Operating Fanuc and Epson Robots Training Course

 Requirements

-- An understanding of basic robotics concepts
+- Understanding of basic robotics concepts

 - Experience with industrial automation